Moneyfarm Review 2026 – are they the right investment for you?

 You can start investing with Moneyfarm* via an ISA, general investment account, Junior ISA or a pension within 10 minutes thanks to its slick online interface and/or Moneyfarm app.
 This is quite an achievement compared to other investment platforms where the user experience is far clunkier.
 Having said that rather than take Moneyfarm at its word I actually tested this 10 minute claim and in fairness it does hold true.
 In fact, you can just have a dummy Moneyfarm portfolio created for you, with no compulsion to invest, in about 3 minutes.

-One important distinction between Moneyfarm and other robo-advice firms is that you are designated an Investment Consultant who can offer guidance.
+One important distinction between Moneyfarm and other robo-advice firms is that if you have at least £10,000 to invest, you can access an Investment Consultant who can offer guidance.

 Moneyfarm offers regulated advice to consumers via its algorithm which selects a portfolio for you, so its customers are afforded the greater level of consumer protection that comes with regulated advice, over that which execution-only robo-advice propositions provide.